The Atomic Shift Are Exactly The Same As The Salomon Shift Binding But In Black And White

 Adjustment Range: 30mm

-Developed by Salomon, Atomic's latest binding has a revolutionary new design and could well be a game changer for Freeriders and Ski Tourers wanting the ultimate in Ski performance and safety.
+Developed by Salomon, Atomic's latest binding has a revolutionary new design and is a game changer for Freeriders and Ski Tourers wanting the ultimate in Ski performance and safety.

 The Shift MNC turns pin tech touring bindings on their head, the basic design is based around a good old tried and tested Alpine binding with an adjustable toe height but the clever part is with the flick of a couple of levers a pair of tech pins emerge at the toe giving you the feel and range of motion plus the zero lift weight you get with a pin tech touring binding.